daisygunn/grow-restaurant/README.md

 ![](assets/images/user_stories_testing/pre_populated_form.jpg)

-If they are not yet in the customer model then only their email address is added.
+If they are not yet in the customer model then only their email address is added using the email from their user account.

-As the form requires the phone number to be entered in the +44 format I have added this placeholder to the phone number input field to try and help the user.
+If the user is not logged in at all then the form appears blank, as the form requires the phone number to be entered in the +44 format I have added this placeholder to the phone number input field to try and help the user.

-If the user is not logged in at all then the form appears blank:

 ![](assets/images/reservation_form.jpg)

-**Manage Reservations**: Logged in users are able to view the manage reservation page, on this page they are shown any reservation enquiries they have previously made.
+**Manage Reservations**: Logged in users are able to view the manage reservation page, on this page they are shown any reservation enquiries they have previously made using the email address associated with their user account.

-The reservation id is displayed at the top of the reservation item so they can be easily identified, the reservation status is also given a coloured background, depending on what the status is to help the user see straight away what the status is.
+The reservation id is displayed at the top of the reservation item so they can be easily identified, the reservation status is also given a coloured background, depending on what the status is, to give the user a visual representation of the status.

 There are also edit & delete buttons, users are able to edit or delete any existing reservations they have.
 If the booking was confirmed before editing it will change to 'pending' status.

 ![](assets/images/user_stories_testing/manage_reservations.jpg)

+**Edit Reservation**: This page simply displays the reservation form pre-populated using the reservation instance, the user is able to change the date, time or number of guests and resubmit the form.
+After resubmitting the user is redirected back to the 'Manage Reservations' page and a success message is displayed showing which reservation was edited.

+**Delete Reservations**: This page simply displays the reservation selected with all of its information, the user presses 'Cancel Reservation' and a modal pops up for the user to confirm the cancellation, explaining that this cannot be undone.
+If the user chooses 'Cancel it' the reservation will be deleted from the model.
+After confirming the user is redirected back to the 'Manage Reservations' page and a success message is displayed showing which reservation was edited.

 **Update customer details**: A logged-in user can also update their phone number or full name that is stored in the customer model, this can be done from the 'Update Details' link in the navbar.
 This page simply displays the customer form but has the email address blanked out - this is because the email is associated with the user account and so I want the user to change their email  for their account.